 Making the Sauce

-- Mix sauce ingredients together and set aside for later.If you are using sugar instead of honey make sure to dissolve the sugar in the water first before mixing the rest of the sauce ingredients together.
+- In a small bowl, mix together 1 tablespoon fish sauce, 1 ½ tablespoons oyster sauce, 1 ½ tablespoons soy sauce, 3 teaspoons honey, and 3 tablespoons water and set it aside for later.If you are using sugar instead of honey make sure to dissolve the sugar in the water first before mixing the rest of the sauce ingredients together.

 Putting It Together

 - In a large frying pan, add 2 tablespoons of oil and set the heat to medium-high heat.